it-osu-web/it-osu-pl/README.md

 ## Contributing to this project

 Never commit directly to the `develop` or `master` branches.
 All contributions should be added via pull requests.
 We will be using the [git-flow](https://danielkummer.github.io/git-flow-cheatsheet/) branching model.

-Start the feature locally...
+This requires a one-time [setup](https://danielkummer.github.io/git-flow-cheatsheet/#setup) on your machine and initialization of your local repo.

+Run `git flow init` within the root directory of the repo and accept all defaults during the init process.

+Be sure to work from the repo's [issue queue](https://github.com/it-osu-web/it-osu-pl/issues).
+If you plan to work on something that doesn't already have an issue, create one and assign it to yourself.

+Be granular with features and avoid scope creep.
+For example, if you are working on a new pattern, try not to make changes that are not related to that component.

+### Starting a new feature

+From the develop branch run `git flow feature start [featurename]`.
+This action creates a new feature branch based on 'develop' and switches to it.
+Publish your local branch.
+Do all of your work on this branch making as many commits as necessary.

+### Finishing a feature

 Do not finish a feature yourself via git flow.
-When you are finished with a feature, create a pull request from your feature branch.
+When you are finished with a feature, create a pull request from your feature branch via the github web interface.
+Be sure to reference corresponding issues in the pull request.
 The feature will be finished by the repository admin when the pull request is accepted.
 You may then delete your local version of the feature branch.

-Be granular with features.
-Avoid scope creep.
+If the pull request is not accepted and requires additional work, you may continue to work from the branch.
+The pull request will remain open.
+You can request another review once the updates have been made.

 ### Creating, tagging, and assigning issues

-## Working on patterns
+### Working on patterns

 Navigate to `components/_patterns`.
 This is where all work should take place.
 Each pattern is self-contained in a directory.

-### How to add a new pattern
+#### How to add a new pattern

 1. Navigate to `components/_patterns/[category]`
 2. Create a directory with the name of your pattern (no spaces)